inductiva/inductiva/README.md

 **Inductiva API** has available several open-source simulators ready to use.
 Users familiar with the simulators can easily start running simulations with their previously prepared simulation configuration files.
 In this way, they can take advantage of performant hardware to speed up their simulation and exploration.

-The simulators we provide are all open-source and have their own dedicated documentation.
+The simulators we provide are all open-source and have their own dedicated documentation:

-Currently, we have available the following simulators:
 - [SPlisHSPlasH](https://github.com/InteractiveComputerGraphics/SPlisHSPlasH)
 - [DualSPHysics](https://github.com/DualSPHysics/DualSPHysics)
 - [OpenFOAM](https://www.openfoam.com/)
 - [SWASH](https://swash.sourceforge.io/)
 - [XBeach](https://oss.deltares.nl/web/xbeach/)
 - [GROMACS](https://www.gromacs.org/)

+To learn how to use these simulators with Inductiva API, check the example below and the [Simulators section](https://github.com/inductiva/inductiva/tree/main/inductiva/simulators/README.md)

 If you would like other simulators to be added, contact us at [simulations@inductiva.ai](mailto:simulations@inductiva.ai).